openwrt/packages/net/adblock/files/README.md

 * **restrict procd interface trigger:** restrict the procd interface trigger to a (list of) certain interface(s) (default: wan).
 To disable it at all, remove all entries
 * **suspend & resume adblocking:** to quickly switch the adblock service 'on' or 'off', simply use _/etc/init.d/adblock [suspend|resume]_
 * **domain query:** to query the active block lists for a specific domain, please run _/etc/init.d/adblock query `<DOMAIN>`_ (see example below)
-* **divert dns requests:** to force dns requests to your local dns resolver add an appropriate firewall rule (see example below)
 * **add new list sources:** you could add new block list sources on your own via uci config, all you need is a source url and an awk one-liner (see example below)
 * **disable active dns probing in windows 10:** to prevent a yellow exclamation mark on your internet connection icon (which wrongly means connected, but no internet), please change the following registry key/value from "1" to "0" _HKLM\SYSTEM\CurrentControlSet\Services\NlaSvc\Parameters\Internet\EnableActiveProbing_